A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Introduction

 \subsection{The theory}

 Let $X$ be a smooth projective variety over $\mathbb{C}$ and let be smooth irreducible divisors.
 Suppose is simple normal crossing.

-For $r_1, ..., r_n\in \mathbb{N}$ pairwise coprime, the multi-root stack is smooth.
+For $r_1, ..., r_n\in \mathbb{N}$ pairwise coprime, the multi-root stack defined in Definition \ref{defn-multi-root}, is smooth.
 The first result of this paper shows that the Gromov-Witten theory of $X_{D, \vec{r}}$ is a polynomial in $r_1,...,r_n$, see Corollary \ref{cor-limit} in Section \ref{sec:application}.
-This is achieved by certain polynomiality results for root stacks associated to a pair $(\X,\D)$ of Deligne-Mumford stack $\X$ and a smooth divisor $\D\subset \X$, see Theorems \ref{thm:poly} and \ref{thm:poly-neg} in Section \ref{sec:polynomiality}.
+This is achieved by certain polynomiality results for root stacks associated to a pair $(\X,\D)$ of Deligne-Mumford stack $\X$ and a smooth divisor $\D\subset \X$. \begin{thm} For $r$ sufficiently large, genus $0$ Gromov-Witten invariant of $\X_{\D,r}$ is independent of $r$.
+Genus $g>0$ Gromov-Witten invariant of $\X_{\D, r}$ is a polynomial in $r$.
+Furthermore, the constant term of the polynomial is the corresponding relative Gromov-Witten invariant of $(\X,\D)$. \end{thm} We refer the readers to Theorems \ref{thm:poly} and \ref{thm:poly-neg} in Section \ref{sec:polynomiality} for the precise statement.
 Taking the constant terms yields a theory canonically attached to the pair $(X, D)$.
 See Definition \ref{defn:GW_inv} in Section \ref{sec:application} for the precise definition of this new theory.

 We may view this new theory formally as the Gromov-Witten theory of the {\em infinite root stack} associated to $(X, D)$, as constructed in \cite{TV}, because in genus $0$ we show that the Gromov-Witten theory of $X_{D, \vec{r}}$ is independent of $r_1,...,r_n$ and taking constant terms is the same as taking large $r_i$ limit. \begin{question} Can one define Gromov-Witten theory of infinite root stacks directly? \end{question}